cherylrgreenwald/about/helping.md

 ### Video director

 Record the presentation nights and put the videos on YouTube.
 Boston Python can buy the equipment.
-We'd like to have somebody from with video expertise to help select equipment and establish the process.
+We'd like to have somebody with video expertise to help select equipment and establish the process.

 ### Name tag master - Ned